szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Split response messages``: Split response messages into separate context items in OpenAI Agents mode.
 Default: True.

-*General*
+*General / v2*

-* ``Auto retrieve additional context from RAG``: Auto retrieve additional context from RAG at the beginning if the index is provided.
+* ``Auto retrieve additional context from RAG``: Automatically retrieves additional RAG context at the beginning of a run when an index is provided.
+Default: True.

+* ``Show full tool-chain in Agents v2``: When enabled, the final Agents v2 response stores and displays the full sequence of normal tool calls executed across the workflow.
+Each tool call is shown as its own expandable item with Request and Response data.
+Internal orchestration and worker-management tools are excluded.
 Default: False.

+*Legacy*

-* ``Display full agent output in chat view``: If enabled, then full output from agent will be displayed in chat window if agent is enabled.
+* ``Display full agent output in chat view``: Controls whether the complete output from legacy agent modes is rendered in the chat view.
+This setting is kept for older agent implementations and does not control the Agents v2 tool-chain display.
 Default: True.

-* ``Display a tray notification when the goal is achieved.``: Displays a tray notification when an agent finishes or achieves its goal.
+* ``Display a tray notification when the goal is achieved.``: Shows a system tray notification when a legacy agent finishes or achieves its goal.
+This setting does not control Agents v2 workflow status or tool-chain rendering.
 Default: False.

 *Autonomous*